 A complete proposal with budget shall be prepared and submitted by the bidder.
 The technical proposal shall demonstrate the bidder's capacity to successfully carry out the assignment, including its experience in such infrastructure works as well as management and technical ability.

-The technical proposal should also briefly outline how the bidder aims to coordinate/oversee the process of on-the-job training programme for unskilled workers.
+The technical proposal should also briefly outline how the bidder aims to develop a training programme for unskilled workers.
 The technical proposal shall be concise and not more than 8 pages.

-The Provision for the contract works is \$289,236 USD.
+The Provision for the contract works is approximately \$329,886.65 USD.
 This amount shall be included unchanged in the budget breakdown.
 All costs to be incurred by the contractors in implementation of the works are included in the BOQs, i.e. the procurement of tools, materials and equipment as well as costs for labour and overhead charges.